TomMuehlegger/Full-Stack-Nanodegree/Project 04/README.md

 ##Game Description:
-Guess a number is a simple guessing game.
-Each game begins with a random 'target' number between the minimum and maximum values provided, and a maximum number of 'attempts'.
-'Guesses' are sent to the `make_move` endpoint which will reply with either: 'too low', 'too high', 'you win', or 'game over' (if the maximum number of attempts is reached).
+Memory is a simple concentration game.
+Cards are laid out in a grid face down, and the player take turns flipping pairs of cards over.
+On each turn, the player will first turn one card over, then a second.
+Every card flip is sent to the `make_move` endpoint which will reply the new game state.
+If the two cards match, the player scores 20 points, the two cards are removed from the game (but they are still there), and the player gets another turn.
+If they do not match, the score decreases by 5 and the cards are turned back over at the next move.
+If there is no pair left, the user finished the game.

-Many different Guess a Number games can be played by many different Users at any given time.
+Many different Memory games can be played by many different Users at any given time.
 Each game can be retrieved or played by using the path parameter `urlsafe_game_key`.